KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws4-collaborate/2merging.md

 1. There's another parameter we can add to the `git log` command to see the graph for all branches.
 Type `git log --graph --all` <i class="fa fa-share fa-rotate-180"></i>.
    {% hint style='info' %}
 JAD TODO Something here?
 Add `--oneline`??
+Read more here https://git-scm.com/docs/git-log
    {% endhint %}

 1. We want to bring our changes in the 'cocktails-branch' into 'master' by creating a pull request.
 Before we do so, we should reconcile the differences in branches.
 Checkout 'cocktails-branch'.